-Once a student has triggered the 10-day exclusion mark, discussions with partner schools in Scarborough may take place to discuss if a managed move may be appropriate.
-Alternatively consideration of whether Alternative Provision is necessary, will be discussed.
-A student returning to the school after being excluded for failing or refusing seclusion, will be reintegrated by a Behaviour Support Officer, Director of Progress, Senior Leader, or in some cases the Principal.
-The student will automatically be placed in seclusion until five hours of good behaviour and work have been completed, and until 3:30pm.
+Once a pupil has triggered the 10-day exclusion mark, discussions with partner schools in Scarborough may take place to discuss if a managed move may be appropriate.
+Alternatively, consideration of whether Alternative Provision is necessary will be discussed.

+A pupil returning to the school/academy after being excluded for failing or refusing seclusion, will be reintegrated by a Behaviour Support Officer, Director of Progress, Senior Leader, or in some cases the Principal.

+The pupil will automatically be placed in seclusion until five hours of good behaviour and work have been completed, and until 3:30pm.

-The school also reserves the right to, where it sees appropriate, vary the consequence for failure to adhere to the high standards required by the school.
-This may take the form of, though are not exclusive to, spending time with senior school leaders, being sent to other schools within our trust to complete the sanction or being sent to an alternative provision for a period of time.
+The school/academy also reserves the right to, where it sees appropriate, vary the consequence for failure to adhere to the high standards required by the school/academy.
+This may take the form of, though is not exclusive to, spending time with senior school leaders, being sent to other schools/academies within our Trust to complete the sanction or being sent to an alternative provision for a period of time.
 These sanctions will be administered at the discretion of the Principal.